naim-mr/function/README.md

                                         note that in that case function calls and goto/break/continue are not supported -dot                               print out control-flow-graph and decision trees in graphviz dot format

+## Benchmark:
+To launch the benchmarks of the analysis you can check `script/README.md`